 Get news, competitions and special offers direct to your inbox

 The system automatically optimises the sound of films and sports to ensure you never have to adjust the volume manually when a movie suddenly changes from a quiet scene to a loud one.
-I got to see the feature work by watching a segment of Skyfall twice: once with the demo TV’s speakers and once with the Soundbox.
-The difference was immediately apparent.
+It will also help make football commentary clearer, for instance.
+The EQ for each of these is triggered through metadata from the Sky signal, but there are apparently some detection algorithms involved, too.